brianberns/CFR-Explained/Readme.md

 Each script in this repository demonstrates a particular variation of CFR in F#, a functional programming language for the .NET platform.
 For clarity, each script is self-contained - there is no code shared between them.

 Functional programming means that these implementations contain no side-effects or mutable variables.
-I find that such code is much easier to understand and reason about than the Python typically used in machine learning.
+I find that such code is much easier to understand and reason about than the kind of Python typically used in machine learning.
+(I think the ML community could really benefit from better software engineering, but that's a topic for another day.)

 ## Kuhn poker